milesepstein13/severe-thunderstorm-analysis/readme.md

    * This reads in the CO, PPH, and report data output by `load_data.ipynb` from `/data` and adds the following variables (each date is associated with one value for each of these variables):
      * `MAX_CAT`: the highest categorical risk issued valid on that date (out of `['TSTM', 'MRGL', 'SLGT', 'ENH', 'MDT', 'HIGH']`)
      * `RAMP_UP`: the maximum increase in risk levels between any two convective outlooks valid for the date (e.g., if convective outlooks are issused with SLGT, MRGL, ENH, and SLGT risk, the ramp up is `2` (MRGL to ENH))
-     * `RAMP_UP`: the maximum decrease in risk levels between any two convective outlooks valid for the date (e.g., if convective outlooks are issused with MRGL, HIGH, MDT, and SLGT risk, the ramp down is `3` (HIGH to SLGT))
+     * `RAMP_DOWN`: the maximum decrease in risk levels between any two convective outlooks valid for the date (e.g., if convective outlooks are issused with MRGL, HIGH, MDT, and SLGT risk, the ramp down is `3` (HIGH to SLGT))
      * `RAMP_CATEGORIES`: whether there is a ramp up, down, both, or neither for the given date
      * `SEASON`: meteorological season
      * `REGION`: One of: West, Midwest, Great Plains, Northeast, South, or NONE (if no storm reports on a given date).
 This is determined as the region (region boundaries defined [here](https://journals.ametsoc.org/view/journals/wefo/31/6/waf-d-16-0046_1.xml)) where total PPH (i.e. probability of at least one type of hazard occuring, given PPH probabilities for each hazard independently) is maximized